antonybstack/procurement/LOCAL_DEVELOPMENT.md

 3. **Set breakpoints** in VS Code
 4. **Test the API** at http://localhost:5001/swagger
 5. **Debug your code** with full VS Code support
+6. **Optional**: Start Grafana stack for monitoring and observability

 Happy coding! 🚀